newfies-dialer/lua-mstranslator/README.rst

 Lua Microsoft Translate Wrapper
 -------------------------------

-lua-mstranslate is a library to produce a text-to-speech file using `Microsoft Translate`_ web services.
+lua-mstranslator is a library to produce a text-to-speech file using `Microsoft Translate`_ web services.

 In order to utilize this service you must sign up for Microsoft Translator service and register an application.
 More information on creating a Microsoft account is located at the `getting started with Microsoft Translator API`_ page.